 - How do I know if breastfeeding is the right method for me?

 - How can breastfeeding be used as a birth control option?

 - What are the benefits?

 - What are the disadvantages?

 Breastfeeding As A Birth Control Method At A Glance

-- Also sometime known as Lactational Amenorrhea Method (LAM)
+- Also sometimes known as Lactational Amenorrhea Method (LAM)

-- It is free, very safe, and a convenient option of birth control
+- A free, safe, and convenient option of birth control

 - A natural way to prevent pregnancy